drashtib/Alphabots-Pacman-Project/README.md

 ## Project Structure

 - `pacman.py`: Python script defining the DQNModel1 class.
-- 'Pacman-agent-play-0': video of agent playing the game
+- 'Pacman-agent-play-0': Video of agent playing the game
-- `editor logs`: File of saving log and model files.
+- `editor logs`: Results copied from the editor.

 ## Prerequisites